cliffano/awstaga/README.md

 Awstaga
 -------

-Awstaga is a Python CLI for tagging AWS resources defined in a YAML configuration.
+Awstaga is a Python CLI for batch tagging AWS resources.

 This package is intended as a companion for [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging-resources.html).
 While AWS Tag Editor is useful for tagging multiple resources in one go, it has no easy way to re-run the tagging since you have to use the AWS console UI, and its resource filtering capability is quite limited, making it hard to select resources with-more-than basic logic.

-Using Awstaga, you can easily re-run the tagging by running the CLI again.
-And with its support of YAML configuration, it allows you to define multiple tagsets which you can reuse and mix and match with the resources, you can construct your own mapping between the resources and the relevant tags and tagsets.
-You can generate your own YAML configuration using Python scripts, or any other programming language, allowing you to construct a more complex filtering logic.
+Using Awstaga, you can easily re-run the resource tagging by running the CLI again.
+And with its YAML configuration support, it allows you to define multiple tagsets which you can mix and match with the AWS resources.
+You can construct your own mapping between the resources and the relevant tags and tagsets.
+You can generate the YAML configuration using your own script, allowing you to construct a more complex filtering logic.

 Installation
 ------------